junyanz/iGAN/README.md

 ## Command line arguments:
 Type `python iGAN_main.py --help` for a complete list of the arguments.
 Here we discuss some important arguments:
-* `--model_name`: the name of the model (e.g. outdoor_64, shoes_64, etc.)
+* `--model_name`: the name of the model (e.g., outdoor_64, shoes_64, etc.)
 * `--model_type`: currently only supports dcgan_theano.
 * `--model_file`: the file that stores the generative model; If not specified, `model_file='./models/%s.%s' % (model_name, model_type)`
 * `--top_k`: the number of the candidate results being displayed
-* `--average`: show average image in the main window.
+* `--average`: show an average image in the main window.
 Inspired by [AverageExplorer](https://people.eecs.berkeley.edu/~junyanz/projects/averageExplorer/), average image is a weighted average of multiple generated results, with the weights reflecting user-indicated importance.
 You can switch between average mode and normal mode by press `A`.
 * `--shadow`: We build a sketching assistance system for guiding the freeform drawing of objects inspired by [ShadowDraw](http://vision.cs.utexas.edu/projects/shadowdraw/shadowdraw.html)
 To use the interface, download the model `hed_shoes_64` and run the following script
 ```bash